Where to Stay in Okinawa, For Every Traveler

 We stayed for 45 days in Okinawa, and each spent about 1,750 for everything – minding that we split the cost for the 1 month car rental and accommodation.

 You can find accommodation anywhere from $18/night to $800/night, with many great options in the $35-65 range.
-There are some regions that are more high end than others, so the budget, mid-range, and luxury options listed below are relative to the area, no the whole island!
+There are some regions that are more high end than others, so the budget, mid-range, and luxury options listed below are relative to the area, not the whole island!

 1. Nago